Spontaneous symmetry breaking in two dimensions under nonequilibrium laminar flows: Procedure for drawing phase diagram

+We obtain $r^*$ numerically by performing the $t$ integral of $F_i(t)$.
+The resulting phase diagram is given in Fig.~\ref{fig:phasediagram}.
+We have set the parameters as $g=\Gamma=T=1$ and $\epsilon=10^{-3}$.

-We also argue the UV divergence which occurs in $\epsilon \to 0$.
-The leading term of $F_i(s)$ in the limit $s \to 0$ and the integral of that is calculated as
+We also argue the UV divergence, which occurs in $\epsilon \to 0$.
+The leading term of $F_i(t)$ in the limit $t \to 0$ and the integral of that are calculated as

-where $\Lambda_0$ is the upper limit for the asymptotic behavior of $F_i(s)$.
+where $\Lambda_0$ is the upper limit for the asymptotic behavior of $F_i(t)$.
 This behavior is common among the three flows.
-The integral diverges in the limit $\epsilon \to 0$ and thus it is the UV one that we have regulated.
-In conclusion, the UV divergence appears from the behavior in $s \to 0$.
+The integral diverges in the limit $\epsilon \to 0$, and thus, it is the UV divergence that we have regulated.
+Consequently, the UV divergence appears from the short-time behavior.